 Finally, the Informed are the people who need to know about the decision because it will impact them.

-The DACI is a simple framework, providing clarity in the process and everyone's roles and responsibilities.
+The DACI is a simple framework that clarifies the process and everyone's roles and responsibilities.

 DACI and the Architecture Guild

-The Driver of the Architecture Guild is the "Speaker of the Guild," a rotating member who is responsible for making sure we are following the process.
-Some of their responsibilities are identifying the DACI, making sure the RFC is of good quality, and contributors are involved in the conversation.
+The Driver of the Architecture Guild is the "Speaker of the Guild," a rotating member responsible for making sure we are following the process.
+Some of their responsibilities are identifying the DACI, ensuring the RFC is good quality and contributing to the conversation.

 They also need to drive towards a decision.
 In the past, we have seen that RFCs did not receive the review they deserved, meaning we were not making decisions.